Co-founder and CIO

 As mentioned, economic data and leading indicators signal that now both the US and global economies are slowing down.
 So what does that mean for your investments?

-At StashAway, our investment framework is entirely around risk management.
+At StashAway, is entirely around risk management.
 In practice, our system determines your particular asset allocation to ensure that your investments never exceed your designated risk level.
-So, let’s say you have a 12% StashAway Risk Index (SRI); regardless of whether the economy is strong and growing, weak and contracting, or anything in between, you’ll always have a 1% chance of losing 12% of your capital, never more.
+So, let’s say you have a 12% (SRI); regardless of whether the economy is strong and growing, weak and contracting, or anything in between, you’ll always have a 1% chance of losing 12% of your capital, never more.
 We know from decades of fund management experience and stress tests that large downsides are not a reliable means to large upsides; rather, large downsides are too often the result of too much focus being put on return targets.

 Only when the economic data indicate that an economic regime is changing would ERAA® make adjustments to your portfolio to reflect the risk associated with notable changes in global economic trends.
-As some of you may know, ERAA® re-optimised our clients’ portfolios in mid-August to reflect in each of our client’s portfolios the continued growth in the US, and the slowed growth of the non-US assets.
-In this instance, each of our client's portfolios were moved into an All-Weather strategy for non-US economies beause they are facing uncertain economic territory.
+As some of you may know, ERAA® re-optimised our clients’ portfolios to reflect in each of our client’s portfolios the continued growth in the US, and the slowed growth of the non-US assets.
+In this instance, each of our client's portfolios were moved into an strategy for non-US economies beause they are facing uncertain economic territory.
 The All-Weather strategy is designed to equip our clients with the resilience needed to navigate through changes in the economic environment.
 For the US economy, our system has maintained a growth-oriented focus for our clients' portfolios.

 In the case that the economic indicators become strong enough to show that US growth’s momentum is unequivocally reaching slowdown territory, your asset allocation could once again be adjusted to accommodate the change in economic conditions and different asset class performance in these economic environments.